 Still, I'd give up one-handed removal from the mount in exchange for a reliable magnetic connection, which I think Apple was betting on when the design team came up with this system.

 In a lot of 11-inch iPad Pro Magic Keyboard reviews, writers talk about the hinge design.
-The magnetic mount and multiple-angled hinge design gives the Magic Keyboard for iPad Pro its unique "hover"aesthetic.
+The magnetic mount and multiple-angled hinge design give the Magic Keyboard for iPad Pro its unique "hovering" aesthetic.
 It's also how the design team figured out how to account for weight and balance.
-Since the iPad Pro, which would essentially be the display part of a laptop, is so top heavy (because it's a whole computing device, not just a display), the anchor hinge at the base and the mount angle hinge had to be adjusted to correct for too much weight on top.
+Since the iPad Pro, which would essentially be the display part of a laptop, is so top-heavy (because it's a whole computing device, not just a display), the anchor hinge at the base and the mount angle hinge had to be adjusted to correct for too much weight on top.
 That's why the iPad Pro lifts up and moves forward before angling backward.

 This hinge design makes this case stand out from every other iPad keyboard in existence.
 But is it the best possible design?

-There are things about it that I love and things about it that I think are over designed.
+There are things about it that I love and things about it that I think are * overdesigned*.
+Let me explain.

 The Magic Keyboard for iPad Pro, however, has a maximum angle of 30 degrees, which is adjustable, but all adjustable angles are too inward to be useful to anyone.
 You can only angle downward from the open-most angle.
 No one uses an iPad at a 15-degree (toward the keyboard) angle.
 It's an over-designed idea.